GPUOpen-Tools/compressonator/README.md

   * Compress model textures
   * Image diff compressed model textures with original
   * Realtime 3D Model diff views

+## Contributors

+Compressonator's GitHub repository (http://github.com/GPUOpen-Tools/Compressonator) is moderated by Advanced Micro Devices, Inc. as part of the GPUOpen initiative.

+AMD encourages any and all contributors to submit changes, features, and bug fixes via Git pull requests to this repository.

+Users are also encouraged to submit issues and feature requests via the repository's issue tracker.

 Gallery
 -------